michalmokros/neural-network-test/README.md

-# deep learning from scratch
+# Deep Learning from Scratch
 **This file may not be up-to-date; read forum, emails, etc.**

 ## Task:
 Implement a feed-forward neural network in C/C++ (or Rust/Swift with limited language support) and train it on a given dataset using a backpropagation algorithm.
 The dataset is Fashion MNIST [0],  a modern version of a well-known MNIST [1].
 Fashion-MNIST is a dataset of Zalando's article images ‒ consisting of a training set of 60,000 examples and a test set of 10,000 examples.
 Each example is a 28x28 grayscale image, associated with a label from 10 classes.
-The dataset in CSV format will be uploaded in IS in study materials.
-There are four data files — two data files as input vectors and two data files with a list of expected predictions.
-The deadline is set for January 6th, 2021.
-Some rules about implementations:
+The dataset is in CSV format.

 ---